Star Fox: Arwing

 The Arwing is the principal craft of the Star Fox team, and has appeared in all Star Fox games to date.

 The Arwing has had considerable changes, though all versions of it retain a basic shape: a central fuselage, two crested streamlined pods attached at the sides, known as Gravity Diffusers, or G Diffusers, and wings mounted on the side pods.
 From Star Fox 64 onwards, the two side pods are a distinctive blue color.

-The Arwings make an appearance in the Super Smash Bros. series, in Super Smash Bros.
-Melee and Brawl, they appear as trophies.
+The Arwings make an appearance in the Super Smash Bros. series.
 In this series, Arwings are used by Fox and Falco as their on-screen introduction, in addition to being used as a stage obstacle on Fox's Level, Sector Z. The Arwings on this stage would occasionally fly through and shoot lasers at the players.
-In the Corneria, Venom, and Lylat Cruise stages they are seen flying in the background.
-The Arwing is also an easter egg in The Legend of Zelda: Ocarina of Time but can only be accessed by a gameshark code.
+While Sector Z did not return in future titles, the stage Corneria is very similar to it and also features Arwings.
+In the Venom, Lylat Cruise, and Orbital Gate Assault stages they are seen flying in the background.
+Additionally Arwings are featured as collectible trophies in certain Smash Bros. games.
+The Arwing is also an easter egg in The Legend of Zelda: Ocarina of Time but can only be accessed by a GameShark code.
 It appears in Kokiri forest as an enemy who can be defeated by Link with either a boomerang, fairy bow, or fairy slingshot.
 Once defeated, they fall to the ground, explode and its blast may inadvertently kill Link.
 The Arwing also appears as a piece of furniture in Animal Crossing: Wild World and Animal Crossing: City Folk.
 When touched by the game character, the Arwing will briefly play the Star Fox theme music.
 It also appears over a box in Super Mario RPG, Hinopio's Market, but it's just a decor.
 In Bayonetta 2, miniature Arwings replace Bayonetta's guns when she is wearing the game's unlockable Star Fox costume.
 In addition, the plane in the final level is also replaced with an Arwing.

 Miyamoto explains that the craft is called Arwing "because it was like one big wing shaped like an A".

 Landmaster

 The Landmaster M1 tank first appeared in Star Fox 64 (1997, Nintendo 64) as a tracked light tank in two of the game's missions and one of the game's multiplayer maps.
 It appears in Star Fox: Assault (2005, GameCube), though with some changes, including the substitution of tank treads with tires.
 The Landmaster tank appears in Super Smash Bros.
-Brawl (2008, Wii) as Fox's Final Smash.
+Brawl (2008, Wii) as the Final Smash for Fox, Falco, and Wolf.
+In Smash Bros. for Nintendo 3DS and Wii U (2014, Nintendo 3DS, Wii U) it is the Final Smash for Fox and Falco.